meilisearch/documentation/reference/api/settings.md

 }
 ```

-To learn more about any one of these fields, click on its name in the sidebar.

 ## All settings

 This route allows you to retrieve, configure, or reset all of an index's settings at once.